rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 	<ViewportEnabled value="1"/>

 ### ViewportWidth
-Default viewport width to use for pages that do not have a viewport meta tag (uses 1:1 scaling if not specified).
-Specified using numbers, 1 being 1:1, < 1 being smaller than default, > 1 being larger than default.
+Sets the default viewport width for pages that do not have a viewport meta tag.
+If not specified, uses 1:1 scaling.

 **Possible Values**

-* A number > 0 specifying the width scale.
+* A number > 0 specifying the width scale

 #### Example
 	:::xml
 	<ViewportWidth value="1"/>

 ### CaFile
-A file of CA certificates in PEM format.
-See <a href="http://www.openssl.org/docs/ssl/SSL_CTX_load_verify_locations.html" target="_blank">openssl</a> for details.
+Specifies the location of a device-resident file containing CA certificates in PEM format.
+Please [refer to openSSL](http://www.openssl.org/docs/ssl/SSL_CTX_load_verify_locations.html) for more information. **Applies to Android and Windows Mobile/CE**.

-> Note: Enteprise Browser only supports single certificate file in `pem` format.
-If multiple certificates need to be passed to the Webkit Browser(WM/CE), please add the contents of the `.pem` certificates to a single file using any standard text editor and then set the path of the updated local file to cafile in config.xml
+> Note: Enteprise Browser only supports only a single certificate file in PEM format.
+If multiple certificates must be passed to the Webkit browser on WM/CE, the contents of multiple `.pem` certificates can be combined into a single file using any standard text editor.
+The combined file can then be specified in the CaFile parameter.

 **Possible Values**

-* Local File name on the device.
+* file name

 #### Example
 	:::xml